ManApart/quest-command/notes.md

 - Look (examine) object for its description
 - Sheath / unsheath command?
 - Hold Command?
+- Emotive actions (dance, smile, frown) that contextually affect npc relationships

+F flag forces without confirmation
+S flag does silent

+some commands can be discovered just by saying the name unlocked commands are saved at the game level so multiple characters can use them

 ### Misc / Unsorted
 - Readable behavior / item